KGUN 9NewsCommunity Inspired JournalismMidtown & Downtown News

 Posted

 TUCSON, Ariz.
-(KGUN) — To explore water conservation efforts in urban heat-effected areas like Tucson, researchers at the University of Arizona (U of A) and Arizona State University studied smart irrigation technology to grow trees into maturity.
+(KGUN) — To explore water conservation efforts in urban heat-affected areas like Tucson, researchers at the University of Arizona (U of A) and Arizona State University studied smart irrigation technology to grow trees into maturity.

 They were able to do this through support from the Smart Tree Watering Regents’ Research Grant.